Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Efficiency of the Heat Engine

-Figure~\ref{fig:motor_delt} shows the power, heat flow via kinetic energy, and motor efficiency as a function of the temperature difference between the two cells.
+Figure~\ref{fig:motor_delt} shows the power, heat flow via kinetic energy, and heat engine efficiency as a function of the temperature difference between the two cells.
 Overdamped models~\cite{asfaw04}, which ignore the kinetic energy contribution, predict that the efficiency increases with $\Delta T$ and then saturates.
-However, when we take inertia into account its a different story.
-We find that at smaller $\Delta T$ the work output is low leading to a low efficiency while at large $\Delta T$, the heat flow via kinetic energy is large, again reducing the efficiency.
-Figure~\ref{fig:motor_delt} also shows that the kinetic energy is proportional to the temperature difference between the cells, since greater is the temperature difference between the cells, greater is the difference between the average kinetic energy of the Brownian particle in the hot and cold cells.
-There is an optimum $\Delta T$ at which the efficiency is maximum but it is far lower than the Carnot efficiency.
+However, when we take inertia into account, its a different story.
+At smaller $\Delta T$, the power output is low leading to a low efficiency while at large $\Delta T$, the heat flow via kinetic energy is large, again reducing the efficiency.
+While the power output saturates with increasing temperature difference between the cells, the entropy production and heat flow via kinetic energy monotonically increase with $\Delta T$.
+There is an optimum $\Delta T$ at which the efficiency is maximum, but it is far lower than the Carnot efficiency.
+We also carried out simulations where the friction coefficients in both the hot and cold baths were taken to be the same, but observed the same dependence of the thermodynamic quantities on the temperature difference between the cells.

-We had shown in our previous paper~\cite{benjamin08} that $\dot{Q}^{\text{KE}}$ diverges as $M^{-1/2}$ in the overdamped limit ($M\rightarrow 0$).
-This can be understood as follows: the Brownian particle thermalizes over a length scale $\ell_{th}=v_{th}\tau=\sqrt{TM}/\gamma$, where $v_{th}=\sqrt{T/M}$ is the thermal velocity.
-Within this thermal length scale, the average kinetic energy of the Brownian particle deviates from the bath temperature.
-If, we are in the overdamped regime and the width of the cells is much larger than the thermal length scales then, away from the border region betwen the hot and cold baths the kinetic energy of the Brownian particle is adapted to the local bath temperature~\cite{hondou00}.
-However, in the narrow transition region between the two baths the average kinetic energy of the particle will gradually decrease from $T_{1}/2$ inside the hot bath to $T_{2}/2$ inside the cold bath (see the kinetic energy profile in Fig.3 of Ref.~\cite{benjamin08}).

-The kinetic energy contribution, as Fig.~\ref{fig:motor_delt} shows, is proportional to the temperature difference between the cells.
-As the temperature is non-uniform, the kinetic energy contribution will consequently be proportional to the effective temperature gradient: $\mid{T_{1}-T_{2}}\mid/\ell_{th}\propto M^{-1/2}$.
-As we approach the overdamped limit, the length of the transition region decreases and the average kinetic energy profile of the Brownian particle in this transition region becomes more and more steep.
-In the overdamped limit ($M\rightarrow0$), the change in the average kinetic energy will be sudden as the transition region vanishes and hence the effective thermal gradient tends to infinity and the irreversible heat transfer diverges as $M^{-1/2}$.
-Since this irreversible heat dominates the heat flow via potential, the efficiency diminishes to zero as $\sqrt{M}$, in the overdamped limit.
-This was also predicted by Der{\'e}nyi-Astumian\cite{derenyi99}.